maxmurdoch/flock/src/pages/products/trainee.md

         Get flight assessment insurance from £6.
 Any training flights can also be covered.
       title: 'Flight assessment insurance '
-    - text: >-
-        Flock’s policies are EC785/2004 compliant and approved by the Civil Aviation Authority (CAA).
+    - text: Flock’s policies are EC785/2004 compliant and approved by the CAA.
       title: 'Fully compliant  '
     - text: >-
         Once you've got your PfCO, you can easily upgrade to a commercial operator account.
       title: 'Easy to Upgrade '
-    - text: >-
-        Flight assessment rescheduled?
-Cancel with a tap beforehand and get a full refund.
+    - text: Flight assessment rescheduled?
+Cancel beforehand and get a full refund.
       title: 'Cancel with a tap '
     - text: 'Chat to our customer support team through the app, or give us a call.'
       title: Instant support